-To ensure that where the medical director has been made aware of a complaint or a concern relating to a GP, dentist, ophthalmic practitioner or pharmacist that may raise a question as to their fitness for purpose, this has been recorded in the practitioner's file and is referred to the PAG for discussion and are managed in accordance with the b.
-To ensure that performers in difficulty who do not present a threat to patient safety or public interest are signposted to the relevant agencies who can both support them and help them to prevent their performance from falling below the standard expected of the profession.
+- a.
+To consider the information provided to it; to discuss and decide an appropriate course of action. - b.
+To ensure that where the medical director has been made aware of a complaint or a concern relating to a GP, dentist, ophthalmic practitioner or pharmacist that may raise a question as to their fitness for purpose, this has been recorded in the practitioner's file and is referred to the PAG for discussion and are managed in accordance with the Framework for Managing Performance Concerns. - c.
+To ensure that performers in difficulty who do not present a threat to patient safety or public interest are signposted to the relevant agencies that can both support them and help them to prevent their performance from falling below the standard expected of the profession.